hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 }
 ```

-The "json-flat" value format means that top level fields of the json object is treated as separate columns.
+The "json-flat" value format means that top level fields of the JSON object is treated as separate columns.
 There is also "json"
 value format which we cover in the next section.

 ### 8.7.7.
 JSON Data Type